 In order to file this form, taxpayers must be 65 anytime during the tax year to qualify, so if you turned 65 at any point during 2019, you may be eligible to file.
 Also, this form does not allow itemized deductions, so you have to use the standard deduction.
 Fortunately, the Tax Cuts and Jobs Act did double the standard deduction, and senior citizens are entitled to an additional deduction of $1,300.

 Instead of trying to navigate tax preparation yourself, reach out to our team of small business accountants in Raleigh!
 With decades of experience and thorough knowledge of the tax code, we can help you maximize your refund and minimize your payments while ensuring an accurate, timely return.
-Call us today at (919) 420-0092 or fill out our contact form to schedule a consultation!
+Call us today at (919) 420-0092 or fill out our contact form to schedule an appointment!